French 5: reading group

 Time: 10:15 - 12:15

 Aimez-vous lire en français?
 Venez échanger vos impressions sur des romans sélectionnés par le groupe.
-Le premier livre à lire sera annoncé début Juillet.
+Premier livre à lire sera annoncé début juillet.

 Rendez-vous mensuels les